Fergus-Gault/poolpal/README.md

 ### **Step 4 - Hitting mechanism**

-Now you can finally setup the hitting mechanism **It is important these steps are done in order**.
+Now you can finally setup the hitting mechanism. **It is important these steps are done in order**.

 1. Set up a mobile hotspot
     - Name: `poolpal`